Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

 To explore the class-agnostic generalized adversarial patterns, Liu and Wang \etal~\cite{DBLP:conf/eccv/LiuWLCZY20, wang2021universal} proposed a universal physical adversarial example with generalized attack capability for different classes.
 The framework first trains a prior texture with high style similarity with hard examples, i.e., examples in the original dataset that are difficult to classify correctly, and with high attack capability that maximizes the uncertainty, measured by Shannon entropy, of the model output.
 They use the Grad-CAM~\cite{Selvaraju2016GradCAMVE} method to measure and extract the region in the hard example that is significant to the model decision.
 Then they fine-tuned the adversarial patch with a set of class prototypes, and showed that hard examples prior can improve adversarial patch generation.

-For the vehicle recognition task, Suryanto \etal~\cite{suryanto2023active} propose the ACTIVE method to generate universal and robust physical camouflages.
-They propose the Adversarial Camouflage for Transferable and Intensive Vehicle Evasion (ACTIVE) to generate universal and robust adversarial camouflage capable of concealing various vehicles against different detectors.
-In practice, they introduce the tri-planar mapping (TPM) strategy, random output augmentation (ROA), and smooth loss into the training scheme for better robustness in real-world scenarios.
-In addition, they propose the stealth loss and camouflage loss to activate stronger generalization.
+For the vehicle recognition task, Suryanto \etal~\cite{suryanto2023active} proposed the Adversarial Camouflage for Transferable and Intensive Vehicle Evasion (ACTIVE) to generate universal and robust adversarial camouflage capable of concealing various vehicles against different detectors.
+The tri-planar mapping (TPM) strategy, random output augmentation (ROA), and smooth loss are introduced into the training scheme for better robustness in real-world scenarios.
+In addition, the stealth loss and camouflage loss are proposed to promote generalization.